littleraskol/Government-Variety-Pack/lrsk-gov-var/description.md

-A grab bag of new civics and government types.
+A grab bag of new civics, origins, and government types.

 [i][b]New Civics[/b][/i]